Ark-Arch/shoe-store-app/README.md

         - debounce a call / declare local cache
         - store flag that something happened
         - store value used in useEffect

+## USING useReducer
+- with it, we can declare a function that manages state outside of the component useReducers are pure functions! it takes a previous state alongside an action, and produces a new state it accepts state and action and returns a new state.

+there is a dispatch function used to dispatch actions. const [state, dispatch] = useReducer(reducer, initialState)

+actions are how we change state!. an action has two properties: type and payload. type is the only required property.

+reducers => state + action -> a new state
+dispatch: used to dispatch actions action => type and payload

+WHY USEREDUCERS
+- with it i can extract my logic outside my component.
+- it is also reusable since it is a pure funciton
+- since it is a pure function, i can test using unit test
+- it is easier to scale

+- a pure function depends only on the arguments passed in. it depends only on argumnts it does not mutate its arguments it has no side-effects

+they are composable and reusagble easy to understand and test in solution

+**A REDUCER** *is simply a function that returns a new state when being passed an action!*

+useReducer's dispatch function would dispatch actions to the reducer functions